Logikfabriken/OH_NO_We_are_out_of_coffee/README.md

 ## Timeframe

 - A reasonable timeframe should be 4 hours.
-Please do not spend more time than that.
 - Feel free to spend more time on the assignment if you like to.

 ## Additional Notes